spalacios23/spalacios23/README.md

 - 👋 Hi, I’m @spalacios23
-ASPIRE Intern at @johnshopkinsapl
+Former ASPIRE Intern at @johnshopkinsapl and current SWE at @Deloitte

-Experience with Python and JS, love to fidget with Arduinos.
+Experience with Python and Java.

 ...